-We thank Ana Maria Rey, Aaron Friedman, Yuxin Wang, Jayameenakshi Venkatraman and Eric Y. Song for helpful discussions and feedback on this manuscript.
+We thank Ana Maria Rey, Aaron Friedman, Yuxin Wang, Jayameenakshi Venkatraman, and Eric Y. Song for helpful discussions and feedback on this paper.
 D.B. was supported by a Simons Investigator Award (Grant No. 511029).
-D.B. and M.P.A.F. were supported by the Simons collaboration on Ultra-Quantum Matter (UQM) which is funded by grants from the Simons Foundation (Grant No. 651440, 651457).
+D.B. and M.P.A.F. were supported by the Simons collaboration on Ultra-Quantum Matter (UQM) which is funded by grants from the Simons Foundation (Grants No. 651440 and No. 651457).
 M.P.A.F. is also supported by a Quantum Interactive Dynamics grant from the William M. Keck Foundation.
-We acknowledge additional funding support from the National Science Foundation under Grant Number PFC PHY-2317149 (Physics Frontier Center).
+We acknowledge additional funding support from the National Science Foundation under Grant No. PFC PHY-2317149 (Physics Frontier Center).
 D.B. acknowledges the hospitality of the KITP while parts of this work were completed.
-This research was supported in part by grant NSF PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP).
+This research was supported in part by Grant No. NSF PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP).